 System Change Requests (SCRs).

-The documentation used by the CalSAWS Project to track all changes to the System.
+The documentation used by the Consortium to track all changes to the System.
 The CalSAWS SCR process is utilized when any new or updated system functionality is needed or recommended.

 Task.

 One of the areas of Work to be performed under this Agreement, including those areas of Work identified as a Task in an Exhibit.